 Saxman Village

-The first was a tour to nearby Saxman Village.
-In the late 1800s, Tlingits from the old villages of Cape Fox and Tongass searched out the Saxman site as a place where they could build a school and a church.
-The site (just one square mile) was incorporated in 1929 and has a population of just over 400 today, mostly Native Alaskans.
+The first was a tour of nearby Saxman Village.
+In the late 1800s, Tlingits from the old villages of Cape Fox and Tongass searched the Saxman site as a place to build a school and a church.
+The site (just one square mile) was incorporated in 1929 and has a population of just over 400 today, primarily Native Alaskans.

-The tour included a visit to their lodge decorated with totem carvings where the villagers performed some traditional dances and we learned about their people and history; viewing and learning about the many totem poles in their collection and observing some carvers in action.
+The tour included visiting their lodge decorated with totem carvings, where the villagers performed traditional dances.
+We learned about their people and history, viewed and learned about the many totem poles in their collection, and observed some carvers in action.

-After the tour, we headed back to Ketchikan and had an early lunch of Dungeness crab at Annabelle’s on Front Street.
+After the tour, we returned to Ketchikan and had an early lunch of Dungeness crab at Annabelle’s on Front Street.
 Very tasty!

 Duck Boat Tour

-After lunch we headed back to the dock, doing some shopping along the way and then boarding our afternoon excursion on the Ketchikan Duck Boat tour.
+After lunch, we returned to the dock, shopping along the way and boarding our afternoon Ketchikan Duck Boat tour excursion.
 The duck boat is an amphibious tour bus.
-We started with a tour of the town by land and then headed to the harbor to take the plunge!
-Once wet we toured the harbor.
-Our capable tour guide (who was a drama major at school) kept us entertained and informed!
+We started with a town tour by land and then headed to the harbor to take the plunge!
+Once wet, we toured the harbor.
+Our capable tour guide (a school drama major) kept us entertained and informed!

 After the tour, we spent some time visiting the shops on the waterfront.
-Ketchikan is unique as the first couple of streets closest to the water were actually built on piers!
+Ketchikan is unique, as the first two streets closest to the water were built on piers!

-The only downside to the day was I accidentally deleted some of the pictures from the earlier part of the day.
-We enjoyed an 80’s disco theater presentation that evening as the ship headed north for our next stop.
+The only downside to the day was that I accidentally deleted some of the pictures from earlier.
+We enjoyed an ’80s disco theater presentation that evening as the ship headed north for our next stop.

 Inside Passage to Juneau

-The next morning found us working our way up the inside passage to Juneau.
-This was the longest passage between ports and there were opportunities to observe some of the activity that morning before docking.
+The following day, we found us working our way up the inside passage to Juneau.
+This was the most extended passage between ports, and there were opportunities to observe some of the activity that morning before docking.

 Juneau